Kashawn-Brown/Career-Tracker/README.md

 Career-Tracker is a full-stack **job application manager** built to replace messy spreadsheets, scattered notes, and lost job links with a single, focused workspace.
 It centralizes applications, statuses, documents, contacts, and analytics so job seekers can see exactly where they stand and what to do next.

 Under the hood it uses a typed Fastify + Postgres API and a React/Next.js frontend with secure auth, robust validation, and fast, filterable tables.
-AI assistance powers key workflows: parsing job descriptions into structured fields, summarizing postings, assessing resume fit, and generating tailored cover-letter drafts.

-Deployed on GCP (Cloud Run, Cloud SQL, GCS) with CI/CD and runtime metrics, Career-Tracker is designed as a **production-style product** that I actively use and iterate on, not just a demo—making a sustained job search more **trackable, repeatable, and data-driven**.
+AI assistance and full GCP deployment (Cloud Run, Cloud SQL, GCS) are part of the planned roadmap: parsing job descriptions into structured fields, summarizing postings, assessing resume fit, and generating tailored cover-letter drafts, all backed by CI/CD and runtime metrics.

 ---